FizzerUK/CV/README.md

 #### **Additional Information**

 - Have an Azure lab environment with an AD populated by Badblood for Vulnerability analysis.
-- Home IDS based on Zeek using Rita and Beaker (Sysmon, WinLogBeat, Elasticsearch, and Kibana).
+- Home IDS based on Zeek using Rita.
-- Recently deployed the community edition of ACHunter and setting up labs to test C2 detection.
 - Member of OWASP
 - Voulnteer for BSides (most recent leeds 2023, Assistant on Track 3)
 - Previously SC NPPV and Met.
 Police Cleared (Expired)